kaixxx/noScribe/README.md

 #### Executable Installation

   - Download the CUDA or CPU version of noScribe 0.7 for Linux here: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FLinux](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FLinux)
+    - Issues with noScribe 0.7 for Linux on some systems have been reported.
+If noScribe 0.7 for Linux does not work on your system, please use noScribe 0.6.2 while we try to solve these issues: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.6%2FLinux](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.6%2FLinux)
   - Untar the file using the terminal command `tar -xzvf noScribe_0.7.0_cpu_linux_amd64.tar.gz` or `tar -xzvf noScribe_0.7.0_cuda_linux_amd64.tar.gz`.
   - Execute noScribe using the terminal by `cd`ing into the noScribe folder and executing `./noScribe`.
   - Optionally: Edit the files `noScribe.desktop` and `noScribeEdit.desktop` with a text editor and enter the complete path in the lines starting with `Exec=` and `Icon=`.